The Most Beautiful Children in the World: No Country For Alyan Kurdi

 Canadian immigration authorities have stringent application requirements for gaining refugee status.
 Tima Kurdi, Abdullah’s sister was willing to support her brother and his family and his family in Canada, where she lives.
 She she was gathering the money to bring him as a private sponsor, because her brother and his family lacked the necessary exit visas from Turkey as well as internationally recognized refugee status that would award them asylum.

 In our modern system of nations, borders and citizens, it is the government that protects our rights.
-In theory, you get those protections if you are a citizen or legal resident of a country.
+In theory, you receive those protections if you are a citizen or legal resident of a country.
+For example, access to this list of sweepstakes casinos online highlights the freedoms granted to individuals to engage in recreational activities beyond their national boundaries.
 If you have papers, you have rights.
-If you have papers, you can live freely and move about the world secure in knowing that you are the citizen of a government.
+With proper documentation, you can live freely and move about the world secure in knowing that you are the citizen of a government.
 If you have papers, you’re considered worthy of protection.

 In practice, citizenship and immigration are contentious issues everywhere, and particularly in North America and Europe where increased migration (voluntary and forced) is changing demographics, culture, and social and political institutions.
 In practice, some governments don’t protect all their citizens equally, and some hardly at all.